flyisland/gitaly/doc/transactions.md

 {"level":"warning","msg":"Transactions enabled.
 Transactions are an experimental feature.
 The feature is not production ready yet and might lead to various issues including data loss.","pid":70356,"time":"2025-07-16T07:44:28.884Z"}
 ```

 While transactions are functional and being tested in production on GitLab.com, they're not considered generally available yet.
-The original blueprint describing transactions in Gitaly can be found [here](https://handbook.gitlab.com/handbook/engineering/architecture/design-documents/gitaly_transaction_management), and it's worthwhile reading it before this document.
+The original blueprint describing transactions in Gitaly can be found at the
+[GitLab Handbook](https://handbook.gitlab.com/handbook/engineering/architecture/design-documents/gitaly_transaction_management), and it's worthwhile reading it before this document.
 This document focuses on the current state of the implementation.

 Transactions provide [snapshot isolation](https://en.wikipedia.org/wiki/Snapshot_isolation) with [optimistic concurrency control](https://en.wikipedia.org/wiki/Optimistic_concurrency_control).
 Transactions read a stable snapshot of the latest committed state of a repository at the time the transaction began and remain isolated from concurrent changes of other transactions.
 Possible conflicts are detected at commit time, and lead to transactions being aborted.